 We sell our products primarily to independent distributors, including value added resellers, original equipment manufacturers and systems integrators.
 These distributors resell our products to the ultimate customers.
 We currently have over 200 active independent distributors and resellers that sell our products.
 We are highly dependent upon our distributors' active marketing and sales efforts.
 Our distribution agreements generally are non-exclusive, one-year agreements with no obligation on the part of our distributors to renew the agreements.
 Typically, our distribution agreements do not prevent our distributors from selling products of other companies, including products that may compete with our products, and do not contain minimum sales or marketing performance requirements.
 As a result, our distributors may give higher priority to products of other companies or to their own products, thus reducing or discontinuing their efforts to sell our products.
 We may not be able to maintain our existing distribution relationships.
 If our distributors terminate their relationships with us, we may not be successful in replacing them.
-In addition, we may need to develop new distribution channels for new products, will impair our ability to sell our products and result in the loss of revenues.
+In addition, we may need to develop new distribution channels for new products and we may not succeed in doing so.
+Any changes in our distribution channels, or our inability to establish distribution channels for new products, will impair our ability to sell our products and result in the loss of revenues.